-The newest and hippest kid on the block has risen from the most unlikely of origins: the Fenway Motor Hotel, a run-down mid-century relic that once housed all manner of misbehaving musicians.
+The hippest kid on the block has risen from the most unlikely of origins: the Fenway Motor Hotel, a run-down mid-century relic that once housed all manner of misbehaving musicians.
 Today the hotel feels more like an of-the-moment Los Angeles enclave, with mid-century furnishings, floor-to-ceiling Mondrian stained-glass windows, and upscale bathrooms.
-Local music and pop-culture memorabilia decorate the rooms and foyers, from framed Boston Phoenix covers (the city’s now-defunct alt-weekly) to vintage speakers and rotary phones.
+Local music and pop-culture memorabilia decorate the rooms and foyers, from framed Boston Phoenix covers (the city’s now-defunct alt-weekly) to vintage speakers and '70s-era phones.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 An area once known solely for its ballpark and club scene has seen a resurgence in recent years, with new restaurants and bars opening on a regular basis.
 Just down the street is Sweet Cheeks, the upscale-casual barbecue restaurant from former Top Chef contestant Tiffani Faison; other hot spots include Church, Citizen Public House, and sushi spot Basho.
 Cocktail aficionados should walk over Kenmore Square to hit up sibling establishments Eastern Standard and the Hawthorne.